w3f/polkadot-wiki/docs/maintain/maintain-bootnode.md

 }
 ```

-## Testing the bootnode connection
+## Testing Bootnode Connection

-If we have above node running with dns name `dot-bootnode.stakeworld.io`, proxied with a valid
+If we have the above node running with DNS name `dot-bootnode.stakeworld.io`, proxied with a valid
 certificate and node-id `12D3KooWAb5MyC1UJiEQJk4Hg4B2Vi3AJdqSUhTGYUqSnEqCFMFg` then the following
 commands should give you a: "syncing 1 peers".